Ireland's National Action Plans on Women, Peace and Security

 Learn more about the agenda in Ireland's Simple Guide to the WPS.

 One of the most important elements of the Women, Peace and Security Agenda is its application and implementation by Member States through National Action Plans.
-83 UN Member States currently have National Action Plans.
+Over 100 UN Member States currently have National Action Plans.
 Ireland is on its Third National Action Plan in since June 2019.
 The implementation of the National Action Plan is monitored by the Oversight Group appointed.

 - UNSCR 1325